 1900mAh min capacity.
 Rated for 1800 cycles.
 70% charge after 5 years.

 Never been available in Japan as Fujitsu branded.
 Just as HebelHaus brand.
-Mainly avaialble in Europe and Asia.
-They seem to be the same as 2nd gen eneloops, which is rather strange when you look at the code, after the UTA.
+Mainly available in Europe and Asia.
+They seem to be the same as 2nd gen Eneloops, which is rather strange when you look at the code, after the UTA.
 Picture is from the Shoudian forum.
 Cant find an original product picture unfortunately.

 Capacity is 1900mAh for AA.
 Lifecycle of 1000 cycles, with a charge remaining of 80% after 1 year.

 The High Capacity cells.
 They have never been available in AAA format in the Fujitsu branded lineup.
 These are equivalent to Eneloop Pro 1st gen, which also never had an AAA version.